 It was 2008, a terrible time to found a nonprofit and a fashion label, but she painstakingly built networks of small and medium-size cooperatives in Argentina, Peru, and Bolivia, working with artisans to design sweaters for European trade shows.
 “Many of them have never exported to Paris or the United States,” Marina says.
 “In France, a client would say, ‘You can send me 300?’
 And I would say, ‘Yes!’”
 She laughs.
 “And I’m thinking, oh my God.”

 During one of our interviews, Marina was wearing the first sweater she ever designed—a cream-colored alpaca item with a beautiful drape that she often wears with a guanaco poncho.
-Although the sweater is eight years old, it still looked perfect.
+Although the sweater was 8 years old, it still looked perfect.
 “It’s my good luck charm,” she said with a laugh.

-“Argentina is not a good place to be doing this kind of work,” says Elizabeth Gleeson, an American who founded an Argentinian artisan brand, Ursa Textiles, four years ago.
+“Argentina is not a good place to be doing this kind of work,” says Elizabeth Gleeson, an American who founded an Argentinian artisan brand, Ursa Textiles, in 2015.

 That’s not easy to do.
 Imports are so severely restricted in Argentina that new consumer products are highly prized.
 A local recommended I visit what she said was a great secondhand store, where I found used Forever 21 tops selling for the equivalent of $17.
 (In the U.S., where thrift stores don’t even bother trying to sell fast fashion, the same top would sell for $13 brand new.)

 So an industry of illegal sweatshops, called talleres clandestinos, provides counterfeits of the latest Western styles, made using forced labor provided by migrants trafficked from Bolivia.
 An estimated 80 percent of domestic fashion here is manufactured this way.
 Even after six Bolivian boys and a pregnant woman died in a fire in 2006, followed by two more boys in 2015, nothing was done.
-That’s unlikely to change—perhaps because President Mauricio Macri’s wife and brother-in-law own a fashion manufacturing company.
+Perhaps because then-President Mauricio Macri’s wife and brother-in-law owned a fashion manufacturing company.